 Name crafts for kids

 Another fun way to learn to write your name is to use name crafts.
-This will help reinforce your students name so it sticks.

 Even these festive Christmas name crafts are fun for kids of all ages to learn their name.